 Keeping your Amazon Seller Central account active is vital to your seller ranking and overall Amazon business.
 Ignoring repeated Amazon notices to comply with insurance is not a good idea.
 Amazon will force compliance and take action for those not compliant, but the unknown is when.

-If you have received more emails from Amazon about getting into compliance with their updated insurance policy changes from September of 2021, the clock is ticking for compliance.
+If you have received several emails from Amazon about compliance with their updated insurance policy, the clock is ticking for compliance.

-We know the supply chain issues are bad enough, don’t put your seller central account on suspension or access to your funds by not complying.
+We know the supply chain issues are bad enough, don’t suspend your seller central account or access to your funds by not complying.

 What happens if your Amazon Seller Central account is suspended?

-You will need to take the proper steps to get out of suspension, which first involves complying with the insurance policies and uploading your certificate of insurance to Amazon to get it approved.
+You will need to take the proper steps to get out of suspension.
+First, it involves complying with the insurance policies and uploading your certificate of insurance to Amazon to get it approved.

 Ideally, this will solve your suspension issue, but how fast it is unknown.